Trump says Canada, Mexico tariffs moving 'forward' on schedule

 The pause ends next Tuesday, and all eyes are on whether the North American neighbours can come to deals to avert their implementation - which would snarl supply chains in key sectors such as auto manufacturing.

-"The tariffs are going forward on time, on schedule," Trump told a press conference Monday.
+"The tariffs are going forward on time, on schedule," Trump told a press conference on Monday.

+Trump's update came after Mexican President Claudia Sheinbaum said earlier on Monday that talks with Washington to avoid the sweeping levies would continue this week.

+She expressed optimism about reaching a deal with Trump, hinting at potential levies on Chinese goods to secure an agreement.

+Sheinbaum also signaled that Mexico was open to an early review of its trade agreement with the US and Canada ahead of a 2026 deadline.

+Separately, Canadian Foreign Minister Melanie Joly told reporters on Monday that "the threat of tariffs is a real one, and may continue for a while".

-On top of the levies, Trump reiterated that Washington is seeking "reciprocity" with other countries.
+Trump reiterated at his press conference with Macron that Washington is also seeking "reciprocity" with other countries.

 He added: "If somebody charges us, we charge them."

-Meanwhile, Macron called on Trump for "fair competition" and more reciprocal investments, noting that the American and European economies are deeply intertwined.
+Meanwhile, Macron called on Trump for "fair competition" in trade, noting that the American and European economies are deeply intertwined.

-"The tariffs are going forward on time, on schedule," Trump told a press conference Monday.

-On top of the levies, Trump reiterated that Washington is seeking "reciprocity" with other countries.
+While Trump has placed emphasis on trade in goods, Macron pointed out that the US is a major exporter in digital products.